jeryj/osteo-meta-fields/readme.md

     metaField('featured_services', $featured_services);

 Save the 'loop' example above to the wp options table.
-When saving to wp options from a file like in mp-site-setup.php in the mp custom posts plugin, you need to do a little extra work when saving arrays like a checkbox.
+When saving to wp options from a file like in osteo-site-setup.php in the osteo custom posts plugin, you need to do a little extra work when saving arrays like a checkbox.

     // How to save an array for the loop of checkboxes
     // Add filters for any fields that need extra work before saving